xaur/proposal/propsals/proposal-phase-2.md

 | Events   | Working hours                              |  $250  |   10  |     $2,500  |
 | Videos   | Research + scripting + filming + editing   |  $700  |    3  |     $2,100  |
 |          | Total                                      |        |       |    $10,600  |

+Special thanks to @bee for his help and insightful feedback in polishing this proposal.

+We really appreciate your time and consideration.
+Yet again, any and all helpful feedback is greatly appreciated.

 Thanks for reading!